JanHerca/urantiapedia/output/wikijs/en/article/Byron_Belitsos/Gender_Differentiation_in_UB.md

 In addition, this _material_ liberation has opened up another distinctive quality of her sphere, according to the Book:

 > Once a woman's value consisted in her food-producing ability, but invention and wealth have enabled her to create a new world in which to function —_spheres of grace and charm_.
-Thus has industry won its unconscious and unintended fight for women's social and economic emancipation.([UB 84:5.8](/en/The_Urantia_Book/84#p5_8)) [Italics added]
+Thus has industry won its unconscious and unintended fight for women's social and economic emancipation.(<a id="a113_285"></a>[UB 84:5.8](/en/The_Urantia_Book/84#p5_8)) [Italics added]

 Here's a puzzling passage for feminists concerned about equal pay for equal work.
 Woman's “economic and social emancipation,” won by industry, does not automatically lead her _into_ industry to compete for equal terms with men as an emancipated woman.
 Rather, it enables her to create a new and quite separate world of, shall we say, enchantment and elegance. _This_ is what industry unconsciously aimed at in its “unintended fight.”
 This is the evolutionary gain that “even revelation failed to accomplish.”